kgwiazdak/Statistics/README.md

 # Statistics-exercises
-Projects done for the collage subject probability calculus and statistics
+Projects done for the college course probability calculus and statistics